coderedcorp/coderedcms/docs/getting_started/customize_design.rst

 -----------

-The logo that appears in the navbar, the wagtail admin, and your favicon can be set in Settings > Layout.
+The logo that appears in the navbar, the wagtail admin, and your favicon can be set in Settings > CRX Settings.
 Here you can also change navbar settings (based on Bootstrap CSS framework).

 :ref:`logo`